-Before deciding on what terms they will offer you a mortgage loan, lenders need to find out two things about you: whether you can pay back the loan, and if you are willing to pay it back.
-To figure out your ability to repay, they look at your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders want to find out two things about you: whether you can repay the loan, and your willingness to repay the loan.
+To figure out your ability to repay, they assess your debt-to-income ratio.
+In order to calculate your willingness to repay the loan, they consult your credit score.

-The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can find out more on FICO here.
+The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (very high risk) to 850 (low risk).
+You can learn more about FICO here.

-Your credit score is a result of your repayment history.
-They do not take into account your income, savings, amount of down payment, or factors like gender, race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as bad a word when FICO scores were invented as it is now.
-Credit scoring was envisioned as a way to take into account solely that which was relevant to a borrower's likelihood to pay back the lender.
+Your credit score comes from your history of repayment.
+They never take into account income, savings, down payment amount, or personal factors like sex ethnicity, national origin or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as bad a word when these scores were first invented as it is now.
+Credit scoring was envisioned as a way to consider solely that which was relevant to a borrower's willingness to repay the lender.